A Tribute to Frederick J. Jaindl

 In the early 1960’s Fred began to involve himself in a number of local banks, including Kutztown National Bank, purchasing stock when possible and building his portfolio.
 In 1976 he joined the board of directors at the First National Bank of Allentown, serving as Chairman of the Executive Committee.

 In 1986 Fred began purchasing stock in Sovereign Bank and joined the bank’s board of directors in January of 1988.
 A year later, Fred was elected the board’s new chairman and initiated a period of rapid growth during which the bank’s price per share soared.
 By 1992 the bank’s earnings were up 84.2% and 1993 earnings showed a 124% growth over 1992 financials.
 Fred retired from Sovereign’s board of directors in 1995 and announced his plans for “American Bank of the Lehigh Valley” a year later.

 American Bank opened its doors in 1997 with Fred serving as Chairman and Mark Jaindl as President and CEO.
-Mark continues to serve as the company’s President and CEO and was appointed Chairman of the Board of Directors in 2004.
+Mark continues to serve as the President and CEO of American Bank Incorporated and was appointed Chairman of the Board of Directors in 2004.

 While Fred worked long hours in every one of his companies to ensure their success, he was always recognized for his unwavering honesty, integrity, and loyalty.
 He worked to deliver the products and services that the customer both expected and desired while never settling for second best.

 Fred’s principles, focused on honesty and integrity, have become the foundation of American Bank’s mission statement and continue to be practiced by each team member every day.